OWelton-Rosie/Taskifier/README.md

-# Random Words Generator
+# Homework planner/tracker
-This is the repo for <a href="https://random-words-generator.pages.dev/">https://homework-planner.pages.dev/</a>.
+This is the repo for <a href="https://homework-planner.pages.dev">https://homework-planner.pages.dev/</a>.

 ## Features
 - Ability to create and list an unlimited amoutn of tasks.